kumorikuma/3d_photos/README.md

 Usage:
 1. Obtain an image, a depth map of the image, and a separate foreground RGBA image with the background transparent.
 Determine the FOV that the photo was taken with.
 For details, checkout the article: https://kumorikuma.dev/3d_photos/
 2. Set the images and FOV as input parameters, then hit **Generate 3D Photo**.

+The bulk of the code is in **MeshGeneration.cs** and the **Generate3DPhoto** function, and **MeshSimplification.cs** which handles the custom mesh simplify algorithm. **MeshSimplificationIncremental.cs** is a non-recursive generator version of the mesh simplification algorithm that can be paused and resumed to allow for an animated visualization of the algorithm in action.